nibejia/G-StageNet/README.md

 under a triplet-loss objective.

-For reproducibility and simplicity, preprocessing, training, feature fusion, evaluation, and visualization are implemented in a single executable script.
+For reproducibility and simplicity, preprocessing, training, feature fusion, evaluation, and visualization are implemented in a single executable python script.
+This file documents experimental settings; values are defined directly in the script.

 ## Requirements
 Install dependencies using: